squidarth/squidarth.github.io/_posts/2018-08-01-congestion-red.md

 how a queue handles filling up is called [Active Queue Management](https://en.wikipedia.org/wiki/Active_queue_managementa) (AQM).

 When I talk about how queues are "managed", I'm specifically referring to how they handle being too full.
-The traditional, intuitive approach to handling this is called drop tail.
+The traditional, intuitive approach to handling this is called droptail.
-The way drop tail queues work is that they fill up until they hit capacity.
+The way droptail queues work is that they fill up until they hit capacity.
 Once they hit capacity, all subsequent attempts to add packets to the queue fail.

 However, queues don't *have* to wait until they are full to begin dropping packets.